Belacosaur/gauntlet-of-soliders/README.md

 Gauntlet of SOLiders is a competitive medieval fantasy game built on Solana where players command warrior NFTs in strategic duels, compete in tournaments, and earn rewards through skill-based gameplay.
 The game features a unique Rock/Paper/Scissors combat system with enhanced depth through positioning and special abilities.

-This repository contains both the marketing website for the Gauntlet of SOLiders project as well as comprehensive project documentation including architecture, requirements, timeline, costs, and legal considerations.
+This repository contains both the marketing website for the Gauntlet of SOLiders project as well as comprehensive project documentation including architecture, requirements, timeline, costs, and marketing strategy.

 ## Website